Thursday, June 11, 2026

 Second chapter of New Dogs went up Monday!

 One fic idea of mine's that's risen to the forefront and is currently taking up my attention is a crossover that was mentioned several pages back titled A Horse Of A Different Color, an Elena of Avalor/My Little Pony: Friendship Is Magic.
 Also, there's a one-shot idea that I'd like to complete at some point in the near future.
-It's one of the more grim (albeit with a point) plot bunnies I've had, and for that reason I kinda just wanna get it out there before going on to more hopeful stuff.
+It's one of the more grim (albeit with a point) plot bunnies I've had, and for that reason I kinda just wanna get it out there before moving on to more hopeful stuff.

 In other news, I'm hoping to get started on story notes and finish up Antoine's Character Corner.